HIOSH Injury and Illness Recordkeeping and Reporting Requirements

 - property damage in excess of $25,000 as a result of work-related incident.

 When the HIOSH office is closed, the (808) 586-9102 telephone number will allow you to leave a phone message.
-In order for the message to be considered officially reported, all of the information in 29 C.F.R. §1904.39(b)(2) must be provided on the answering machine message.
+In order for the message to be considered officially reported, all of the information in 29 C.F.R. §1904.39(b)(2) must be provided on the answering machine message (see FAQs What Information do I need to give to HIOSH when reporting?).

 Frequently Asked Questions (FAQs)